Creative disputes, box office behemoths and behind the scenes scandals, VHS Revival brings you all the retro movie news from November 1992

 Home Alone 2 was almost universally slammed by critics.
 Roger Ebert of the Chicago Sun Times would criticise the film’s often misguided use of violence, writing, “cartoon violence is only funny in cartoons.
 Most of the live-action attempts to duplicate animation have failed, because when flesh-and-blood figures hit the pavement, we can almost hear the bones crunch, and it isn’t funny.”

-Though considerably less than the record-breaking original, Home Alone 2: Lost in New York proved an unmitigated hit with a whopping return of approximately $359,000,000 in what was an incredibly fruitful month for the movie business.
+Though considerably less than the record-breaking original, Home Alone 2: Lost in New York proved an unmitigated hit with a whopping return of approximately $359,000,000 in what was an incredibly fruitful month for the movie industry.

 Few twists have shocked me like the one featured in Neil Jordan’s astonishing IRA thriller The Crying Game.
 Typically, a truly shocking twist is preceded by reams of convolution, tying you up with so many twists and turns that you can’t see the woods for the trees.
 Others incongruously dump a twist in your lap for pure shock value, regardless of the build (think Robert Hiltzik’s cult slasher Sleepaway Camp, which, even more incongruously, The Crying Game has something in common with).
 What many shock-twist thrillers have in common is that they jeopardize story and characterization for narrative convenience.
 The Crying Game is not one of them.